andrew/ultimate-awesome/README.md

 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
 - [Awesome-HTTPRequestSmuggling](https://github.com/chenjj/Awesome-HTTPRequestSmuggling) - A curated list of awesome blogs and tools about HTTP request smuggling attacks.
 Feel free to contribute!  🍻.
 - [Awesome-Segment-Anything](https://github.com/dk-liang/Awesome-Segment-Anything) - Collect some resource about Segment Anything (SAM), including the latest papers and demo.
-- [awesome-builder-programs](https://github.com/doanbactam/awesome-builder-programs) - A curated list of programs, credits, grants, and perks for students, startups, and open-source builders.
 - [discord-resources](https://github.com/DTinker/discord-resources) - A curated list of awesome Discord modding resources.
 - [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [awesome-acoustic](https://github.com/nitnelav/awesome-acoustic) - A list of awesome open-source acoustic packages and resources.